 Vanilla Sky (2001)

 An overly rich, vain, gluttonous man has his life turned upside down after the car accident that killed his girlfriend and disfigured his face.
-Vanilla Sky is the American remake of the Spanish made movie called Open Your Eyes which was made four years before.
-Both film have Penélope Cruz has the same character Sofia, the love interest for the lead.
+Vanilla Sky is the American remake of the Spanish-made movie called Open Your Eyes which was made four years before.
+Both films have Penélope Cruz has the same character Sofia, the love interest for the lead.

 A model loses her face in an attack.
 She goes to a plastic surgeon to get back her face in hopes of restarting her career but is kidnapped instead.
 Her father who is also a detective goes off and looks for her.
-This film has some plot points that could only exist in the 1980s like for more tension no anesthesia for surgery, some elses whole face fitting some random person’s face and sexuality fixing everything.
+This film has some plot points that could only exist in the 1980s like more tension no anesthesia for surgery, someone else’s whole face fitting some random person’s face and sexuality fixing everything.

 After surviving an explosion in his lab, a doctor uses the synthetic skin he was developing to hunt down the people who scarred him.
 He runs around town killing mobsters with skin that expires within 90 minutes of wearing.